jose-elias-alvarez/null-ls.nvim/doc/MAIN.md

 }
 ```

-Completion sources must return a list of
+Completion sources must return a
 [CompletionList](https://microsoft.github.io/language-server-protocol/specifications/specification-3-17/#completionList).
-You can leverage the full attributes of `CompletionItem` from LSP specification.
-They can be used
+You can leverage the full attributes of `CompletionItem` from the LSP
-by other plugins (e.g completion plugins) to provide additional context about the highlighted
+specification.
+Other plugins (e.g completion plugins) can then use these
-completion item.
+attributes to provide more context about the highlighted completion item.